Internships at RFA

 Want to join a dynamic team and add hands-on research or communications experience to your resume?
-Research for Action has several internships available for Fall 2022 (September through December).
+Research for Action has several internships available for Spring 2024 (January through May 2024).
 To apply, please use the link below, indicate which internship you are applying for, and be sure to submit both a cover letter and resume to be considered.

 The Spring 2024 P/ACER Policy intern will support RFA’s policy-oriented projects grounded in Pennsylvania and Allegheny County.
 The Pennsylvania Clearinghouse for Education Research–or PACER–is designed to inform state education policy discussions through rigorous, objective research; regular policy briefs; and research-based commentaries in leading media outlets statewide.
 The Allegheny County Education Research (ACER) project provides robust, timely, and actionable independent research and analysis to inform educational policy and practice in Allegheny County public schools.

 The project is looking for an intern that can support project staff in conducting research activities for upcoming PACER and ACER policy briefs.
 The P/ACER intern will conduct literature reviews, scan policies, and draft analytic memos on pressing educational policy issues that relate to the state of Pennsylvania and Allegheny County.
 Research topics may include school finance, enrollment patterns, educational opportunities, teacher workforce and other topics related to educational equity.
 The P/ACER intern will also contribute to descriptive data analysis on timely policy related research.
 There will be opportunities to assist in dissemination of research and strategic event planning.
 Click here to learn more about this internship opportunity.

 The intern in this position will support two projects over the course of the spring semester: